Sparkle HDL

 Key Features

-🎯 Cycle-Accurate Simulation
+π― Cycle-Accurate Simulation

 Simulate your hardware designs with the same semantics as the final Verilog:

--- Define a multiply-accumulate circuit
+-- Define a simple adder

-def mac (a b : BitVec 16) : Signal Domain (BitVec 32) := do
+def adder (a b : Signal Domain (BitVec 16)) : Signal Domain (BitVec 16) :=

--- Simulate it
+-- Simulate signals

-⚙️ Automatic Verilog Generation
+βοΈ Automatic Verilog Generation

 Write high-level Lean code, get production-ready SystemVerilog: